-The chart below logs all FOI requests/enquiries (with the exception of basic ones along the lines of meeting dates and similar) to give our parishioners an idea of what enquiry work the clerk, and the committees, carry out.
-Complaints are omitted.
-We have given the information for the past five years, and will update this chart at regular intervals throughout the year.
+We have provided information for the past five years, and will update this chart at regular intervals.
 Where the parish council has received a single question request (ie. ‘please provide a copy of etc.’) this is listed as a single request.
 Where the request comprises a number of questions these are given as ‘3 requests regarding…’ ‘5 requests regarding…’ etc. Describing the request in this way permits parishioners to understand when the request has generated a longer period of work for the clerk, and has therefore taken longer to answer.
-However, each entry represents a request from a single individual.
-The major impact of the legislation is to guide the Parish Council in deciding what information should be readily available on its website.
+Each entry represents a request from a single individual.

 The FoI and EIR both calculate a cost of £25 per hour for time taken.